-For more information, please contact David Carroll, Vice President, Public Policy & Government Relations, at email@example.com.
+For more information on SCG’s advocacy work, please contact David Carroll, Vice President, Public Policy & Government Relations, at email@example.com.

-We believe in advancing public policy that nurtures our nation’s philanthropic and nonprofit sectors to strengthen and grow our civil society.
-We do so by protecting nonprofit nonpartisanship and a fair tax policy that promotes charitable giving.
+We believe in advancing public policy that nurtures the philanthropic and nonprofit sectors to strengthen and grow our civil society.
+We do so by protecting nonprofit nonpartisanship and a tax policy that promotes charitable giving.

-SCG's policy events provide members with the opportunity to share the work of philanthropy with state and federal lawmakers so that best practices developed from your grantmaking can be scaled up to improve the lives of millions of Californians.
+SCG's signature policy events provide members with the opportunity to connect with state and federal lawmakers.
+We encourage participants to share their grantmaking efforts and best practices to scale our work and improve the lives of millions of Californians.

 Foundations on the Hill

-This annual gathering brings together our state’s elected officials with leaders of philanthropy.
+This annual gathering brings together our state’s elected officials with philanthropic leaders.
 SCG members participate in Sacramento Day to develop and cultivate relationships with fellow policy-oriented peers and policymakers.
 Together, we encourage legislators to view foundations as thought partners.

 Every year, SCG convenes funders across California for our annual policy conference.
 We are proud to host various elected officials alongside the civic, philanthropic, movement leaders advancing bold policy agendas in our communities.
 This year, we will explore power building as a framework to strengthen the civic leadership of people most impacted by structural inequity and advance a community-led policy agenda.